SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-Some of the most visited and well known include the Cable Car Museum, the Fire Department Museum, and the Chinese Historical Society.
+Some of the most visited and well known include the Cable Car Museum, the Fire Department Museum, and the Octagon House.
 Read on to learn more about these and others that welcome you to visit for free.

-This attraction offers you the chance to learn all about the history of the cable cars in San Francisco including all of the lines that used to run throughout the city.
-You can also take a peak inside the wheel house where you can watch the wheels and cables actually pulling the cars along the cables on the streets.
+This is one of the top free museums in San Francisco that offers you the chance to learn all about the history of the cable cars in San Francisco including all of the lines that used to run throughout the city.
+You can also take a peek inside the wheel house where you can watch the wheels and cables actually pulling the cars along the cables on the streets.

 Learn More: Find out more about what it's like to visit

 Head over to Pacific Heights to take a look at the history of the SF Fire Department.
-This lovely little spot has several interesting displays and several historic engines.
+This lovely little spot has several interesting displays, several historic engines.

 My favorites here include the display on the 1906 earthquake and fire.
 In their display case, you get the chance to read some of the documents about this event and see several items burned in the fire.